-3.4.1 Open-Plan or Pod Design
+3.4.1 Pod Design

-Where an open-plan or pod design area has moveable walls that caphysically separate an area into individual rooms, the movable wal shall be configured to divide the area into individual rooms and eac resulting room shall be measured separately.
-Where moveable wal are absent or inoperable, the area shall be measured as one room.
+Where an open-plan or pod design area has moveable walls that can physically separate an area into individual rooms, the movable walls shall be configured to divide the area into individual rooms and each resulting room shall be measured separately.
+Where moveable walls are absent or inoperable, the area shall be measured as one room.